nuree-cit/linux-assignment1/README.md

 ---
 ### Prerequisites
 - DigitalOcean Account
+- Uploaded Arch linux image in DigitalOcean Droplet
 - Droplet environment with Arch linux

 ### Install doctl
 doctl is a command-line interface (CLI) tool on DigitalOcean.
 It allows you to interact with DigitalOcean's API from the command line, making it easier to automate tasks, and manage resources.